 Keeping feet looking healthy for spring

-Firstly, regular use of a foot cream can really make a difference.
-This helps to replace the moisture within the skin lost during our busy lives.
-Also, most foot creams are specially formulated to hydrate the skin and help re-duce hard skin and callus build up.
-This is very important and hard skin sometimes starts to form cracks which may be deep and even bleed.
-This is to be always avoided as broken skin may be an entry point for serious infections such as cellulitis.
+Firstly, regular use of a foot cream can work wonders.
+It replenishes the moisture lost during our hectic lives.
+Additionally, most foot creams are specially designed to hydrate the skin and combat the buildup of hard skin and calluses.
+This is crucial because excessive hard skin can lead to painful cracks, which may even bleed.
+To avoid this, it’s essential to prevent broken skin as it can serve as an entry point for severe infections like cellulitis.

 If the skin on your feet is particularly tough, incorporating the use of a foot file alongside the foot cream can be highly beneficial.
 However, it’s important to remember that if you have dry skin, especially with any areas of broken skin, seeking professional advice from a podiatrist or GP might be necessary.